isc-projects/stork/doc/devel.rst

   container, the agent can be added as a machine and Stork will begin monitoring its BIND 9 service.

+* ``agent-bind9-2`` - This container also runs a BIND 9 server, for
+  the purpose of experimenting with two different DNS servers.

 * ``agent-kea`` - This container runs a Kea DHCPv4 server.
 With this container, the agent can be added as a machine and Stork will begin monitoring its Kea DHCPv4 service.